mikn/autobob/README.md

 Even now it is rather simple, make sure you create a venv first

 Then run `python setup.py develop`
-Now you should have a fully functioning `autobob` command within your venv!
+Now you should have a fully functioning `autobot` command within your venv!
 It doesn't do much right now, though.
 But it will come with time...